 The Institut de Radioprotections et de Sûreté Nucléaire (IRSN) has published "Assessment on the 66th Day of Projected External Doses for Populations Living in the North-West Fallout Zone of the Fukushima Nuclear Accident: Outcome of Population Evacuation Measures."
 According to the IRSN, "The purpose of this report is to provide insight on all radiological assessments performed to our knowledge to date and the impact of population evacuation measures to be taken to minimize the medium and long-term risks of developing leukaemia or other radiation-induced cancers."

 Nuclear Emergency Response Headquarters

 Reference: TEPCO Release Documents

-An American Society of Mechanical Engineers (ASME) Task Force recently released recommendations for a new nuclear safety construct.
-It reaches beyond the traditional regulatory framework of adequate protection of public health and safety to minimize socio-political and economic consequences caused by radioactive releases from accidents.
+An American Society of Mechanical Engineers (ASME) Task Force released recommendations for a new nuclear safety construct in June 2012.
+It reaches beyond the traditional regulatory framework of adequate protection of public health and safety to minimize sociopolitical and economic consequences caused by radioactive releases from accidents.

 |This page last updated 07 November 2013.
 Site Map | Privacy Statement | Disclaimer | Webmaster|